Ziggyyyyyyyy/hospital-management-system-v2/README.md

 🧠 Pre-Visit AI Summary

-Before confirming an appointment, the patient can provide symptom information.
+Before an appointment, the patient can provide symptom information.

-The system uses the information to generate a structured pre-visit summary for the doctor.
+The system uses this information to generate a structured pre-visit summary for the doctor.

-Output
+Structured Output
 Urgency Level
 Chief Complaint
 Suggested Questions

-The intended output structure is:
+The expected structure is:
 {
-  "urgency": "Low | Medium | High",
+  "urgency": "LOW | MEDIUM | HIGH",
   "chief_complaint": "...",
   "suggested_questions": [
     "...",